NREL/PRAS/docs/src/PRAS/sysmodelspec.md

 is refereed to as the allowable payback period.
 This parameter can be time varying, and therefore enable unique tailoring to the real world device being modeled.
 The allowable payback window is a integer and follows the timestep units set for the system.
 If any surplus exists in the region, the demand response device will attempt to payback any borrowed load, before charging storage.
+If the demand response device pays back all borrowed load before the end of the period, the counter is reset upon further use.

 ## Interfaces